onflow/cadence/docs/language.md

 ## Constants and Variable Declarations

-Constants and variables are declarations that bind a value to a name.
+Constants and variables are declarations that bind a value and [type](#type-safety) to an identifier.
-Constants can only be initialized with a value and cannot be reassigned afterwards.
+Constants are initialized with a value and cannot be reassigned afterwards.
-Variables can be initialized with a value and can be reassigned later.
+Variables are initialized with a value and can be reassigned later.
-Declarations are valid in any scope, including the global scope.
+Declarations can be created in any scope, including the global scope.

-Constant means that the *name* is constant, not the *value* – the value may still be changed if it allows it, i.e. is mutable.
+Constant means that the *identifier's* association is constant, not the *value* itself – the value may still be changed if is mutable.

 Constants are declared using the `let` keyword.
 Variables are declared using the `var` keyword.
-The keywords are followed by the name, an optional [type annotation](#type-annotations), an equals sign `=`, and the initial value.
+The keywords are followed by the identifier, an optional [type annotation](#type-annotations), an equals sign `=`, and the initial value.

 ```cadence,file=constants-and-variables.cdc
 // Declare a constant named `a`.